nitinmuk/toy-robot-game/README.md

 - REPORT will announce the X,Y and orientation of the robot(NORTH, SOUTH, EAST, WEST).
 - A robot that is not on the table will choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.

+- Application will generate logs in application.log file in repository root directory.

 - Example Input and Output:

 ```plain